msande231/msande231.github.io/assignment3.markdown

 ---
 # Assignment 3

+NOTE: THIS PAGE IS WORK-IN-PROGRESS.
+INSTRUCTIONS HERE ARE NOT YET FINALIZED.

 **Due Date: Thursday, November 17**

 This assignment is divided into two independent parts, as described below.